-Gerhard Reese is Visiting Professor in Environmental Psychology [Full Professor from Winter 2016] at the University of Koblenz-Landau, investigating processes of social identity and environmental behavior in the frame of globalization.
+Gerhard Reese is Professor of Environmental Psychology at the University of Koblenz-Landau, investigating processes of social identity, collective action, social inequality, and environmental behavior in the frame of globalization.

-Amir Rosenmann is a research fellow at the Interdisciplinary Center, Herzliya, Israel, now residing in Detroit, Michigan.
+Amir Rosenmann is a research fellow at the Cultural Psychology Lab, the University of Haifa, Israel, now residing in Detroit, Michigan.
 His research focuses on issues of gender, social power and social identity, as those intersect with the processes of globalization and consumerism.
-His work is highly interdisciplinary, and has been featured in highly ranked journals in the fields of Social, Applied and Clinical Psychology, as well as in allied fields such as Women Studies and Sociology.
+He serves as an Associate Editor at the Journal of Cross-Cultural Psychology.

 Research Fellow, University of Haifa, Israel

 Jim Cameron is Professor of Psychology at Saint Mary’s University in Halifax, Nova Scotia, Canada.
 He is interested in social identity processes with respect to collective action, multiculturalism, well-being, and globalization.